yqsongGitHub/RENC/README.md

 1th | enhancer | the input genomic coordinate of the duplicated enhancer 2th | gene | the target gene.
 If no results are found, return a placeholder (.)

-### Rountine analysis 3: Get genomic coordinate of the duplicated enhancer from input target gene.
+### Routine analysis 3: Get genomic coordinate of the duplicated enhancer from input target gene.

 If using multiple regions as input, please separate them with a semicolon (;).
 If no results are found, return a placeholder (.).